explodingdinosaurs/pixel3a_grapheneos_setup/README.md

-# My Pixel3a GrapheneIOS Setup
+# My Pixel3a GrapheneOS Setup
 The idea of this project is to make an old google pixel 3a usable again in line with some of the philosophies of [permacomputing](https://permacomputing.net/).
 The phone required a new phone and battery, which I learnt how to install using youtube tutorials, and some trial and error.
 This repo details the software side of this project.

 ## Operating System